woodylin26/terraform01/README.md

 # terraform01

-This is a project to create AWS using terraform for demo.
+This is a project to create AWS resouce using terraform for demo.